samehhashy/vue-todos-code-challenge/README.md

-# Vue todo code challenge
+# Vue todos code challenge
 **vue-todos-code-challenge** is a code challenge for Vue.JS developers applying for a job at i22.

 ## Scenario